 - Promotes healthy skin, nails and hair – Vitamin B12 plays a pertinent role in cell reproduction and is therefore necessary for healthy skin, nails and hair.
 It helps to prevent hair breakage, works to make nails stronger, and can reduce skin redness, dryness, inflammation and acne.

-Your prenatal vitamin should include vitamin B12.
+- Needed for a healthy pregnancy and baby – Your prenatal vitamin should include a good amount of vitamin B12.
 This is because this nutrient is essential in the formation of DNA, the basic building blocks or genetic material used to create the entire body!
 Vitamin B12 is therefore necessary for proper growth and development, and vital for a healthy pregnancy and developing baby.
 The nutrient also works together with folate to help reduce the risk of birth defects.

 - Helps prevent anemia – Vitamin B12 is needed by the body in order to produce a healthy amount of red blood cells, which can help prevent a type of anemia called megaloblastic anemia.
 Symptoms of this health issue include chronic fatigue and weakness.